DIY Christmas Bead Garland

 Things You’ll Need

-The easiest and quickest way to string your beads on is by using a needle, in my opinion.
-It can be kind of tricky to thread your string through those little holes.
-Using a needle allowed me to complete this bead garland project in mere minutes!
+I think the easiest and quickest way to string your beads is by using a needle.
+It can be tricky to thread your string through those little holes.
+Using a needle allowed me to complete this bead garland project in minutes!

 DIY Christmas Bead Garland

-This is very similar to my wood garland for everyday decor.
-Actually, it is the same, but longer and with a different bead pattern.
+This is very similar to my wood bead garland for everyday decor.
+It is the same, but longer and with a different bead pattern.
 Ha!

 a pattern of wood beads in a row